This post may contain affiliate links. Please read my disclosure policy.

 - Shape: Gently transfer the dough to clean work surface.
 I prefer to use no flour and a bench scraper at this step, but if you find an un-floured work surface to be difficult, feel free to lightly flour it.
 [Video guidance is especially helpful for this step.]
 Fold the dough, envelope style: top third over to the center; bottom third up and over to the center.
 Then repeat from right to left.
 Turn the dough over and use your bench scraper to push the dough up, then back towards you to create a tight ball.
 Repeat this pushing and pulling till you feel you have some tension in your ball.
 Place the dough ball top side down and let rest 30 to 40 minutes.
 (FYI: This is called the bench rest.)

 - Proof.
 Line a shallow 2-qt bowl (or something similar) with a tea towel or flour sack towel.
 Flour sack towels are amazing because the dough doesn’t stick to them, and therefore you need very little rice flour, but if you only have a tea towel, you will be fine.
 If you are using a tea towel, sprinkle it generously with rice flour.
 If you are using a flour sack towel, you can use a lighter hand with the rice flour.
 After the 30-to 40-minute bench rest, repeat the envelope-style folding and the bench scraper pushing and pulling till you have a tight ball.
 [Video guidance here.]
 Place the ball top side down in your prepared towel-lined bowl.
 Cover bowl with overhanging towel.
 Transfer bowl to the fridge for 12 to 24 hours.
+(Note: When you remove your dough from the fridge, visually it will likely look unchanged.
+This is OK.
+You do not need to let it then proof at room temperature before baking.)

 - Bake.
 Heat oven to 500ºF.
 You do not have to preheat your Dutch oven.
 Because my Dutch oven essentially lives in my oven, I always preheat it these days, but know that you do not have to.
 Remove your sourdough from the fridge.
 Open the towel.
 Place a sheet of parchment over the bowl.
 Place a plate over the parchment.
 With a hand firmly on the plate and one on the bowl, turn the dough out onto the parchment-paper lined plate.
 [Video guidance here.]
 Carefully remove the bowl and towel.
 Carefully remove the plate.
 Brush off any excess rice flour.
 Use a razor blade to score the dough as you wish.
 I always do a simple X. Grab the ends of the parchment paper and transfer to the Dutch oven.
 [Video guidance here.]
 Cover it.
 Lower oven temperature to 450ºF, bake covered for 30 minutes.
 Uncover.
 Lower temperature to 400ºF.
 Bake for 10 minutes more or until the loaf has darkened to your liking.
 Transfer loaf to a cooling rack.